Rifle Review: Galil Ace 308 Fighting Rifle

 In the last few months alone this rifle cycled everything from very old military surplus to new match ammunition — bullets ranged from 125 to 185-grains using steel or brass cases.
 Everything ran and was within 3″ at 100 yards.
 It has been used in the snow, mud, rain, sleet, from subzero to over 100 degrees and it always worked and ejected the casings, generally forward with authority.
 The trigger is heavy by most AR standards – two-stage and it is capable of excellent accuracy yet can be run very fast.
 Zero light primer strikes or failures to fire in what amounts to well over 1,000 rounds so far.
 Maintenance was minimal, cleaning the internals every few hundred rounds and running a bore snake through it on occasion.
 Magazines from Magpul, KMC, DPMS, and Lancer all worked.
 Only a couple rifles matched for reliability, they were either heavier, more costly, or both.
 For a grab it and go fighting rifle designed for real-world operations it just does not get any better.

 Is this rifle going to supplant my Sig Sauer MCX (.223 or 300 BLK) for training and CQB — not a chance.
 Nor will it replace my Modern Outfitters MC7 in 260 Remington or G.A Precision Tempest for precision.
 The one rifle concept remains academic to me, the subject of meaningless chatter.
 Each does its primary job better than the other.
-Within its limitations the 308 Winchester remains one of the most versatile and accessible rounds available, that won’t change any time soon.
+Within its limitations the 308 Winchester remains one of the most versatile and accessible rounds available, which won’t change any time soon.
 When it comes to a versatile all-purpose rifle designed and equipped for the world I live in each day this Galil Ace in .308 has turned out to be almost perfect!

 Related Videos: Video: OP COMP Brake from Elite Iron